Security Screens vs Flyscreens for Brisbane Southside: What to Install Where

 • Ground-floor windows that are reachable from outside.

 Many customers have found that choosing the right security screens for these areas has improved their home’s safety and peace of mind.
 For premium security + visibility, ForceField® is a common pick thanks to its 316 stainless steel mesh and welded construction.
-(Prowler Proof)

-For a tough, all-aluminium option, Protec® uses a perforated aluminium sheet and is tested to AS5039 with SL200.
-(Prowler Proof) For a classic grille style with compliant performance, Prowler Proof Diamond offers SnapLock or Welded Diamond – both tested to AS5039.
+For a classic grille style with compliant performance, Prowler Proof Diamond offers SnapLock or Welded Diamond.
 (Prowler Proof)

 The process for selecting and installing the right screens starts with understanding your needs, followed by a professional measure and quote, custom manufacturing, and expert installation to ensure a perfect fit and maximum protection.
+For security products, professional installation is especially important to guarantee optimal performance and longevity.

 Use insect flyscreens on: